cheminfo-js/nmr-formater/README.md

-# nmr-formater
+# nmr-range

+ACS, NMR-J formatter;
-ACS, NMR-J formater; Resurrect a range from ACS string
+Resurrect ranges from ACS string
+Convert an array of ranges in [x,y] format